Curious numerical coincidence to the Pioneer anomaly: Numerical Coincidence

 \section{Numerical Coincidence}

 One proposes here a reverse engineering challenge starting with the numerical coincidence that:

-where $\gamma=1/\sqrt{1-\beta^2}$ is the Lorentz factor, $\beta=v/c$, and $v$ is the radial spacecraft velocity with respect to the Sun ($\sim 12$ Km/s at more than 20 AU).
-At a first look, it could make sense as a residual value, as $a_P$, could be explained by an excess factor, as $(\gamma-1)$ coming from the Special Theory of Relativity.
-However, $(\gamma-1)$ is an unitless factor, usually multiplicative, and there is no physical reason to compare it with an acceleration.
-On the other hand, it's still interesting to see how well it matches the observational values of $a_P$ and, eventually, it could point to non-physical explanations of the anomaly.
+where $k=1$ m/s$^2$, $\gamma=1/\sqrt{1-\beta^2}$ is the Lorentz factor, $\beta=v/c$, and $v$ is the radial spacecraft velocity with respect to the Sun ($\sim 12$ Km/s at more than 20 AU).
+At a first look, it could make sense that a residual value, as $a_P$, could be explained by an excess factor, as $(\gamma-1)$, coming from the Special Theory of Relativity.
+In addition, it's interesting to see how well it matches the observational values of $a_P$.

-Firstly, for $v=12$ Km/s, $(\gamma-1) = 8.0 \cdot 10^{-10}$, which is very well in the range of the observed $a_P$ values.
+As a first check, for $v=12$ Km/s, $(\gamma-1) = 8.0 \cdot 10^{-10}$, which is very well in the range of the observed $a_P$ values.
 Secondly, $(\gamma-1)$ varies as a fonction of $v$, which changes with the heliocentric distance, and produces a very close match to the observed $a_P$ (figure~\ref{fig:anom}).
 The trajectory data used here comes from the JPL HORIZONS on-line solar system data and ephemeris computation service\cite{jpl-2009}.
 The time stamps corresponding to positions are ranging from few minutes to 7 hours, in order to provide smooth trajectories, especially during Jupiter and Saturn flybys, at 5 and 9.4 AU, respectively.

 Analyzing the figure~\ref{fig:anom}, one can observe that the expression~(\ref{eq:alpha}) provides, for both spacecrafts, good approximations to the observed $a_P$ values.
 Sometimes, $(\gamma -1)$ is outside the errorbars, but the initial Pioneer dataset also contained some bad values and therefore the errorbars may not be very accurate.
 A lack of accuracy is suggested as well by the fact that the observed values don't follow a very smooth trend, as it should if they follow a certain model.
 One needs to emphasize that the strong anomaly slop, between 10 and 20 AU, suggested by the Pioneer 11 observations, is pointed out by $(\gamma -1)$ behavior too.
 Moreover, as the observed anomaly errorbars represent the standard deviation over 10 days, this suggests important variation of the anomaly at the Pioneer 11 Saturn flyby (9.4 AU).
 The values given by $(\gamma -1)$ show such a behavior too.